About the Husky Seed Fund

 - Arghya Kannadaguli, senior in Geography Data Science: GeoDat: Interdisciplinary Hackathon was a collaborative event where students will use their unique disciplines, backgrounds, and perspectives to collaborate on projects involving issues of inequity, including environmental justice, residential segregation, economic opportunity, and much more.
 GeoDat will empower its participants with geographic perspective and basic tech literacy, or knowledge of common processes or techniques used in tech-related projects.

-- Tiara Schwarze-Taufiq, junior in Public Health and Neuroscience, Samantha Mak, senior in Biology, Daniel Chen, junior in Microbiology and Informatics, and Rachel Shi, junior in Bioengineering: Huskies for Neurodiversity is a website and panel discussion to educate the UW community about neurodiversity, compile resources for neurodivergent students, and amplify the lived experience of neurodivergent people.
+- Tiara Schwarze-Taufiq, junior in Public Health and Neuroscience, Samantha Mak, senior in Biology, Daniel Chen, junior in Microbiology and Informatics, and Rachel Shi, junior in Bioengineering: Huskies for Neurodiversity was a website and panel discussion to educate the UW community about neurodiversity, compile resources for neurodivergent students, and amplify the lived experience of neurodivergent people.
 Huskies for Neurodiversity will promote a more nuanced understanding of the social model of disability to the UW community and, most importantly, greater feelings of empathy and connection between neurodiverse and non-neurodiverse students.

 The 2020 Husky Seed Fund winners are:

 - Yogasai Gazula, junior in International Studies: Digital Humanities Day was a daylong event bringing together student researchers and alumni for workshops and panel discussions on what humanities research looks like in and outside of the academy.
 The aim was to foster a dialogue on the innovative research taking place at the intersection of diverse fields; ultimately, this illuminates what it means to be studying the humanities in the 21st century.
 See articles by the Henry M. Jackson School of International Studies and The Daily.